npcnixel/leetcode-to-anki-go/README.md

 </details>

 ## genanki-go
-This tool heavily relies on [genanki-go](https://github.com/npcnixel/genanki-go) for comprehensive ANKI deck construction, complete customization and professional flashcard generation with enabling full control over deck structure and formatting.
+This tool heavily relies on [genanki-go](https://github.com/npcnixel/genanki-go) for comprehensive ANKI deck construction, complete customization and professional flashcard generation in Go with full control over deck structure and formatting.

 ## Features